15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Photo: KomalParmar1108 / Wikimedia Commons

-Gurudwara Shri Bangla Sahib near Connaught Place is one of the most prominent gurudwaras in Delhi that was initially built in the 18th century and then renovated in the 20th century.
+Gurudwara Shri Bangla Sahib, one of the major attractions near Red Fort, is one of the most prominent gurudwaras in Delhi.
+It was initially built in the 18th century and then renovated in the 20th century.
 It is associated with Guru Har Krishan who was the 8th Sikh Guru.
 The gurudwara has golden domes and its complex also features a holy pond known as the Sarovar, a kitchen, an art gallery and a school.
 Don’t forget to sit for the langar in the kitchen hall since it is a major component of Sikhism.

 Timings: 24*7